Vibration Dose Value (VDV)

 Why Monitor Your Operations For VDV?

-Our vibration monitors were designed with human vibration exposure in mind.
-Our VDV geophones and Advanced software tools allow you to ensure that your operations are within the defined standards.
+Our Minimate Pro system, combined with a VDV geophone, was designed with human vibration exposure in mind.
+The advanced software tools in THOR Advanced provide detailed reporting to ensure your operations are within the defined standards.

 BS 6472-1:2008 provides guidance on predicting human response to vibration in buildings over the frequency range 0.5 Hz to 80 Hz.
-Frequency weighting curves for human exposed to whole-body vibration are included with methods of assessing continuous, intermittent and impulsive vibration.
+Frequency weighting curves for humans exposed to whole-body vibration are included with methods of assessing continuous, intermittent, and impulsive vibration.

 ISO 2631-2:2003 Defines methods of quantifying whole-body vibration in relation to human health and comfort, the probability of vibration perception, and the incidence of motion sickness.